mas37/iljwme/README.md

 ## Getting Started

 Have a look at `doc/manual/` first.

-Note that the information there may be outdated.
-For a more up-to-date information, check how `test/examples/` are done.
+Check the usage examples at `test/examples/`